 A real estate shoot comes with deadlines that may not allow time for proper setup.
 Timing is everything.

-The front of the house should be photographed at the best possible angle and lighting.
-Highlights should be featured including:
+Photograph the front of the house at the best possible angle and lighting.
+Feature the Highlights including:

 - Deck / Patio